 Trauma Resiliency Model (TRM)

 I have also completed Level 1 and Level 2 for TRM therapy.
-While EMDR therapy focuses most on the connections between thoughts and emotions, TRM takes a more holistic approach to PTSD treatment.
+EMDR therapy focuses most on the connections between thoughts and emotionns.
+In contrast, TRM focuses more on physical sensations in the body as they relate to thoughts and emotions during PTSD treatment.
 The focus is on the body and how relaxed sensations in the body can be used to cause traumatic memories and emotions to settle down.
 In my opinion, it is the perfect complement to EMDR therapy.
 TRM was developed by Elaine Miller-Karas of the Trauma Resource Institute.

 Narrative Talk Therapy with Exposure

 This is my own name for the more traditional approach to PTSD treatment.
 It involves telling the story of what happened during the traumatic event in detail under guidance from the therapist.
 There are two powerful engines that drive this therapy.
 The first is verbal processing.
 By talking—a little at a time—about the trauma, the frozen memories thaw and become integrated with normal, everyday memories.
 The second powerful engine is exposure.
 Exposure involves taking control of the traumatic event by facing it one story at a time.
 One of the most exciting aspects of PTSD treatment is to see triggers become deactivated.